Sajjan Jindal: Career

 In 1982, he joined the OP Jindal Group as a freshly graduated mechanical engineer from Bengaluru, and within a year he moved to Mumbai to look after the western region operations.
 In 1983–1984, Jindal's father, Om Prakash Jindal put him to the test by ordering him to turn around operations at two facilities near Mumbai.

 He promoted Jindal Iron and Steel Company Limited (JISCO), for manufacturing of Cold Rolled and Galvanized Sheet Products in 1989.
 He promoted Jindal Vijaynagar Steel Limited (JVSL), JSW Energy Limited (JSWEL), Jindal Praxair Oxygen Limited.
 (JPOCL) and Vijaynagar Minerals Private Limited.
 (VMPL) to ensure complete integration of the manufacturing progress in 1995.
 In 2005, his steel companies, JISCO, and JVSL, were merged to form JSW Steel, and a holding group of the same name.

 Even before the death of OP Jindal in a helicopter accident in 2005, the group's patriarch established a "division of business" framework.
 First, he gave Prithviraj, Sajjan, Ratan, and Naveen Jindal equal shares of the existing OP Jindal Group he had built up over the years.
 Then, Jindal Senior ensured that each of his sons had a cross-holding in the businesses that the brothers were owning individually.

 In December 2023, Sajjan Jindal was accused of rape.
-A subsequent police investigation concluded that the allegation was unfounded, stating that the complainant had attempted to frame him, and the case was closed.
+A subsequent police investigation concluded that the allegation was unfounded, stating that the complainant had attempted to frame him with malicious intent, and the case was closed.

 Board memberships and affiliations

 In 2008, Jindal became the president of ASSOCHAM.
 He is a member of the Advisory Committee for TERI School of Advanced Studies, a council member for the Indian Institute of Metals and Krea University; and also a board member for the Indian Institute of Management Indore.
-In 2023, Jindal was nominated as the chairperson of the Board of Governors (BoG) of Indian Institute of Technology Tirupati.
+In 2023, Jindal was nominated as the chairperson of the Board of Governors of Indian Institute of Technology Tirupati.

 Advocacy

 Industrialization of India

 Jindal has advocated for strengthening India's manufacturing sector through self-reliance, domestic supply chains, and industrial modernisation, particularly in steel.
 In 2020, he urged Indian industries to leverage global supply chain shifts and position India as a manufacturing alternative to China.
 He emphasised the role of government support, infrastructure investment, and affordable credit in enhancing competitiveness.
+But, he also accepts that industries in India lacks sufficient interests in research and development due to quarterly performance pressures that prevent companies from generating enough profits to invest meaningfully in it.
 At the 2025 centenary of the Indian Chamber of Commerce, he called on domestic industries to scale up and meet global standards.